 Each academic year, each faculty member in the Department of Microbiology and Immunology at the University of Michigan has the opportunity to invite one speaker per year for a weekly seminar series.
 Some of these seminar slots are dedicated to named lectureships, which are decided by committee, and three trainee-invited speakers.
 We analyzed the demographics of invited speakers and faculty hosts for five academic years (Fall 2014 - Spring 2019), and compared them to the current trainees when the data were analyzed (Spring 2019).
 Each speaker was only counted once and those listed as departmental faculty members or as a “host” at any point could not also be considered “invited speakers”.
 The list of faculty hosts was used as a proxy for faculty demographics since as hosts, these faculty members are visible representatives of the department.
 The trainees were identified using departmental email lists that included masters students, doctoral students, and post-doctoral fellows.

 This is a retrospective study, thus speakers were not asked for their identities at the time of visit.
 Instead we hand-coded proxy demographics using personal knowledge, photos, and CVs.
 The presenting gender of each individual was assigned using a binary system (man/woman).
 Due to the low number of individuals in the study, race/ethnicity demographics were split in three groups: Caucasian, Historically Under-represented Minority (HURM), and Non-Caucasian/Non-HURM (NCNH), each with a binary (yes/no) possibility.
 Caucasian was assigned using the current U.S. Census definition where those of Middle Eastern, European, and Russian descent are included.
 HURM individuals were restricted to those with African-American, Indigenous, Alaskan/Hawaiian Native, Latinx and/or Hispanic heritage.
 All others were placed into the NCNH group.
-We recognize that our proxy demographics are a limitation of the analysis and want to acknowledge that biological sex (male/female) is not always equivalent to the gender that an individual presents as (man/woman), which is also distinct from the gender(s) that an individual self-identifies as.
-We also want to acknowledge that there are many other identities that are not captured in this limited analysis.

 Data were analyzed and figures generated in R Statistical Software, using relevant packages (16–28).